vladbph/cymatix-doc/README.md

     R$ORDER_PIZZA_NO: ASK_TO_CONFIRM @no
 .prompt
     // Generate Prompt that contains only one(!) missing slot to train next dialog layer
-    // With the prompt dedinition below one of:
+    // With the prompt definition below one of:
     //   if t_kind is missing
     //   if t_size is missing
     //   if t_toppings is missing